ethereum/EIPs/EIPS/eip-distributor.md

 - extendable: NFT is valid over a duration and requires extension.
 This is suitable for recurring memberships.
 - updateable: Allows the child token holder to update the tokenUri when the parent token is updated
 - vote: Child token holder can vote if the vote action bit is set
+- external contract actions: An externally deployed contract that implements functions with permissions controlled by the action bits in the contract with the Distributor interface

 ### External or Internal Implementation of the Validator Interface